mitchglass97/Mint-Crypto-Chrome/README.md

 ![Mint Crypto screenshot](https://i.imgur.com/LOdJl2c.png)

-You can still use the pop-up window after first-time setup if you need to 1) modify your holdings or 2) force a sync.
+You can still use the pop-up window after first-time setup if you want to 1) modify your holdings or 2) force a sync.

-Mint Crypto makes it easy to keep your account updated with the value of cryptocurrency that you own in wallets/exchanges that can't be added to Mint natively, such as Kraken, Binance, Natrium NANO wallet, and hardware wallets.
+Mint Crypto makes it easy to keep your account updated with the value of cryptocurrency that you own in wallets/exchanges that can't be added to Mint natively, such as Kraken, Binance, and wallets (such as Natrium, a popular NANO wallet).

 Mint Crypto uses the [Binance API](https://github.com/binance/binance-spot-api-docs) to get crypto price data.